ONSdigital/rm-case-service/API.md

 An `HTTP 404 Not Found` status code is returned if the case with the specified unique access code could not be found.

 ## List Case Events for Case
-* `GET /cases/{caseId}/events` will return a list of case events for the case with given case id.
+* `GET /cases/{caseId}/events` will return a list of case events for the case with given case ID.

 ### Example JSON Response
 ```json